eleazartubers/module1/README.md

 ETH + AVAX PROOF: Intermediate EVM Course Module 1: Functions and Errors - The smart contract program utilizes the assert and revert functions, as well as the require statements.

 # Description
-The Smart Contract is made to handle a single value on Ethereum.
-This code demonstrates a error handling practices using different statements to protect data and avoid errors.
-This also handles one value securely by using require, assert, and revert statements, ensuring it's reliabilty.
-This contract provides useful lessons in building safe and reliable smart contracts for decentralized transactions within Web3.
+A smart contract is a self-executing program that automates the actions required in an agreement or contract.
+Once completed, the transactions are trackable and irreversible.
+The best way to envision a smart contract is to think of a vending machine—when you insert the correct amount of money and push an item's button, the program (the smart contract) activates the machine to dispense your chosen item.

 # Program Execution
 The initial requirement to run this program is by using Remix Ethereum IDE (https://remix.ethereum.org/), and create a new file that utilizes solidity (".sol") as its programming language.

-The program demonstrates the usage of require to validate input conditions, assert to verify assumptions, and revert to revert transactions with custom error messages.
-Through Remix Ethereum IDE, you can conduct testing with these functions and gain insights into their behavior.
-To test the contract, interact with the setValue function using different input values to see how the require function validates conditions.
-Also, try calling the assertValue and revertValue functions with various inputs to understand how assert verifies assumptions and revert handles transactions with custom error messages.
-Through these interactions, you can explore the functionality of the require, assert, and revert functions in the contract.
+The program demonstrates the use of need to test input conditions, assert to verify assumptions, and revert to return transactions with custom error messages.
+Remix Ethereum IDE allows you to test these functions and acquire insights into their behavior.
+To test the contract, call the setNum function with various input values to check how the require function validates conditions.
+Also, experiment with the assertNum and revertNum methods with different inputs to see how assert validates assumptions and reversal manages transactions with custom error messages.
+These interactions allow you to test the functionality of the contract's require, assert, and revert methods.

 # Additional Information
-> Student Number: 8215752
+> Student Number: 422003221
->> Student Email Address: 8215752@ntc.edu.ph
+>> Student Email Address: 422003221@ntc.edu.ph
->>> Student Name: Brian Allen Lusanta Mayor
+>>> Student Name: Jhon Eleazar Pacquiao Tuburan
 >>>> School: National Teachers College